hvan307/HelloCode/README.md

 - Insomnia
 - Material-UI
 - Google Fonts
-- Material Icons
 - Trello

 # Django Channels (Chat App)

 ## Backend
-The websocket request comes into the django backend and gets directed to the project routing.py.
+The websocket request comes into the Django backend and gets directed to the project routing.py.
 From there if it is a websocket it gets directed to the chat app routing.py where the url is checked for the room name and is then directed to the ChatConsumer where the socket requests will be dealt with.

 In ChatConsumer there are various helper functions in order to make handling the different requests easier.